Last Updated: August 30, 2023

 Georgia: I have been given clear, appropriate, accurate instructions on follow-up in the event of needed emergent care related to the treatment.
 (Ga.
 Comp.
 R. & Regs.
 360-3-.07(7)).

-Louisiana: I understand the role of other health care providers that may be present during the consultation other than the Curology Medical Group provider.
+Louisiana: I understand the role of other health care providers that may be present during the consultation other than my assigned Provider.
 (46 La.
 Admin.
 Code Pt XLV, § 7511).

-Nebraska: If I am a Medicaid recipient, I retain the option to refuse the telehealth consultation at any time without affecting my right to future care or treatment and without risking the loss or withdrawal of any program benefits to which the patient would otherwise be entitled.
+Nebraska: I retain the option to refuse the telehealth consultation at any time without affecting my right to future care or treatment and without risking the loss or withdrawal of any program benefits to which the patient would otherwise be entitled.
 All existing confidentiality protections shall apply to the telehealth consultation.
 I shall have access to all medical information resulting from the telehealth consultation as provided by law for access to my medical records.
 Dissemination of any patient identifiable images or information from the telehealth consultation to researchers or other entities shall not occur without my written consent.
-I understand that I have the right to request an in-person consult immediately after the telehealth consult and I will be informed if such consult is not available.
 (Neb.
 Rev. Stat.
-Ann. § 71-8505; 471 Neb.
-Admin.
-Code § 1-006.05).
+Ann. § 71-8505;).

-New Hampshire: I understand that the Curology Medical Group provider may forward my medical records to my primary care or treating provider.
+New Hampshire: I understand that the DLMD Provider may forward my medical records to my primary care or treating provider.
 (N.H.
 Rev. Stat. § 329:1-d).

 New Jersey: I understand I have the right to request a copy of my medical information and I understand my medical information may be forwarded directly to my primary care provider or health care provider of record, or upon my request, to other health care providers.
-(N.J.
-Rev. Stat.
-Ann. § 45:1-62).
+I understand that by creating a treatment plan for me, the provider has reviewed my medical history and photos and in the provider’s assessment, the provider is able to meet in-person standard of care requirements when using asynchronous store-and-forward technology.(N.J.§ 45:1-62)

-Rhode Island: If I use e-mail or text-based technology to communicate with my Curology Medical Group provider, then I understand the types of transmissions that will be permitted and the circumstances when alternate forms of communication or office visits should be utilized.
+Rhode Island: If I use e-mail or text-based technology to communicate with my DLMD Provider, then I understand the types of transmissions that will be permitted and the circumstances when alternate forms of communication or office visits should be utilized.
 I have also discussed security measures, such as encryption of data, password protected screen savers and data files, or utilization of other reliable authentication techniques, as well as potential risks to privacy.
-I acknowledge that my failure to comply with this agreement may result in the Curology Medical Group provider terminating the e-mail relationship.
+I acknowledge that my failure to comply with this agreement may result in the DLMD Provider terminating the e-mail relationship.
 (Rhode Island Medical Board Guidelines).

 South Carolina: I understand my medical records may be distributed in accordance with applicable law and regulation to other treating health care practitioners.
 (S.C.
 Code Ann. § 40-47-37).

 Utah: I understand (i) any additional fees charged for telehealth services, if any, and how payment is to be made for those additional fees, if the fees are charged separately from any fees for face-to-face services provided in combination with the telehealth services; (ii) to whom my health information may be disclosed and for what purpose, and have received information on any consent governing release of my patient-identifiable information to a third-party; (iii) my rights with respect to patient health information; (iv) appropriate uses and limitations of the site, including emergency health situations.
-I understand that the telehealth services Curology Medical Group provides meets industry security and privacy standards, and comply with all laws referenced in Subsection 26-60-102(8)(b)(ii).
-I was warned of: potential risks to privacy notwithstanding the security measures and that information may be lost due to technical failures, and agree to hold the provider harmless for such loss.
-I have been provided with the location of Curology Medical Group’s website and contact information.
-I was able to select my provider of choice, to the extent possible.
+I understand that the telehealth services DLMD provides meets industry security and privacy standards, and comply with all laws referenced in Subsection 26-60-102(9)(b)(ii), if applicable.
+I was warned of: potential risks to privacy notwithstanding the security measures and that information may be lost due to technical failures, and agree to hold the Provider harmless for such loss.
+I have been provided with the location of DLMD’s website and contact information.
+I was able to select my Provider of choice, to the extent possible.
 I was able to select my pharmacy of choice.
-I am able to a (i) access, supplement, and amend my patient-provided personal health information; (ii) contact my provider for subsequent care; (iii) obtain upon request an electronic or hard copy of my medical record documenting the telemedicine services, including the informed consent provided; and (iv) request a transfer to another provider of my medical record documenting the telemedicine services.
+I am able to a (i) access, supplement, and amend my patient-provided personal health information; (ii) contact my Provider for subsequent care; (iii) obtain upon request an electronic or hard copy of my medical record documenting the telemedicine services, including the informed consent provided; and (iv) request a transfer to another Provider of my medical record documenting the telemedicine services.
 (Utah Admin.
 Code r.
 156-1-602).

 Vermont: I understand that I have the right to receive a consult with a distant-site provider and will receive one upon request immediately or within a reasonable time after the results of the initial consult.
-I understand that receiving tele-dermatology or tele-ophthalmology services via Curology Medical Group does not preclude me from receiving real-time telemedicine or face-to-face services with the distant provider at a future date.
+I understand that receiving tele-dermatology or tele-ophthalmology services via DLMD does not preclude me from receiving real-time telemedicine or face-to-face services with the distant provider at a future date.
 (Vt.
 Stat.
-Ann. § 9361).
+Ann. § 9361(e)).

 Patient Consent: I have read this document carefully, and understand the risks and benefits of the telehealth consultation and have had my questions regarding the procedure explained and I hereby give my informed consent to participate in a telehealth consultation under the terms described herein.